56th Artillery Command: 193rd Aviation Company

 Under the January 1986 reorganization, E Company, 55th Maintenance Battalion was deactivated and reformed as the 193rd Aviation Company at Cooke Barracks in Göppingen.
 The unit operated thirteen Bell UH-1 Iroquois helicopters.
 In June 1988, UH-1H airframe number 68-15387 of the 193rd struck a power line during low visibility conditions and crashed near Hittistetten, Senden, West Germany, killing three soldiers.

 Decorations

 In 1968 the group created the Pershing Professionals Badge to recognize individual proficiency on the Pershing missile system.
 It was awarded through 1979.

 The Superior Unit Award was presented to the 56th Field Artillery Command and its subordinate units for service during the Pershing II fielding, 1 November 1983 through 31 December 1986.

 Twenty-first century

-On August 12, 2021, U.S. Army Europe and Africa announced that the commnad would be reactivated in October 2021 as the 56th Artillery Command.
-The two-star Theater Fires Command is led by MG Stephen J. Maranian and headquartered in Mainz-Kastel, near the Army's four-star headquarters in Wiesbaden.
+On 12 August 2021, U.S. Army Europe and Africa announced that the command would be reactivated in October 2021 as the 56th Artillery Command.
+The two-star Theater Fires Command was stood up and led by MG Stephen J. Maranian and was stationed in Mainz-Kastel, near the Army's four-star headquarters in Wiesbaden.